camunda/camunda-docs/versioned_docs/version-8.4/components/connectors/out-of-the-box-connectors/salesforce.md

 In the **Authentication** section, select **Bearer Token** to provide a static access token or **OAuth 2.0** to configure client credentials.

 :::note
-While the static access token is useful for getting started, it is highly recommended to provide the **OAuth 2.0** client credentials.
+While the static access token is useful for getting started, we recommend providing the **OAuth 2.0** client credentials.
 :::

 ## Operation